Auckland Zoo's $58m redevelopment: Going eye to eye with the tigers

 • Phase 2 - The high canopy area, including orangutans and siamang apes, will open in January-February 2020.

-• Phase 3 - The full project is expected to be completed my mid winter 2020.
+• Phase 3 - The full project is expected to be completed by spring 2020.